Understanding What Paper Can And Can't Be Recycled

 Paper recycling is one of the most common and practical forms of waste management that most of us can participate in.
 Here are some benefits of recycling paper that can have a positive impact on our environment, economy, and society:

-Gas Emissions According to the Environmental Protection Agency (EPA), recycling paper can reduce greenhouse gas emissions by about one metric ton of carbon equivalent (MTCE) per ton of paper recycled.
-This means that recycling paper can help mitigate climate change by reducing the amount of carbon emitted into the atmosphere.
+According to the Environmental Protection Agency (EPA), recycling paper can reduce greenhouse gas emissions by about one metric ton of carbon equivalent (MTCE) per ton of paper recycled.
+This reduction helps mitigate climate change by decreasing the amount of carbon emitted into the atmosphere.

 2. Saves Natural Resources